-4.2-3a.
+- 4.2-3a.
 Require that post-demolition treatment of the west and north walls be undertaken with the assistance of an historic preservation architect and be completed in accordance with the Secretary of the Interior's Standards for Rehabilitation with an independent review by a qualified historic preservation architect at the time that detailed building plans are prepared.
 The Applicant shall have architectural elevations and plans prepared, in consultation with the historic preservation architect, that specify the locations and type of proposed repair or removal of building features for the retained tower and building, and specify proposed replacement materials.
-These architectural drawings also shall indicate how the proposed structural and seismic upgrades will be accomplished consistent with the Standards.
+These architectural drawings also shall indicate how the proposed structural and seismic upgrades will be accomplished consistent with the Standards. - 4.2-3b.

-- 4.2-3b.
 Retain the existing window openings on the La Bahia bell tower and southeast apartment units, except in cases where the current opening can be demonstrated to be a non-historic alteration to the building. - 4.2-3c.
 The proposed project shall be revised to include, if feasible as determined by the City of Santa Cruz, the repair and retention of any remaining wood windows on the bell tower and southeast apartment units.
-Non-historic metal windows shall be replaced with wood windows, in keeping with original condition of building and to differentiate the historic building from the new construction, which will feature aluminum windows.
+Non-historic metal windows shall be replaced with wood windows similar in size and proportion, in keeping with original condition of building and to differentiate the historic building from the new construction, which will feature aluminum windows.
+New windows shall be differentiated from the historic windows at the bell tower and retained building.